raissavillela/casino-craps-simulator/README.md

 ### **Key Features**
 1. **Dice Rolling Simulation**: Randomly simulates the rolling of two six-sided dice, determining the outcome of each roll in the game.

-2. **Multiple Bet Types**: Supports Pass Line, Odds, Place, Hardway, and Field bets, each with distinct payout structures.
+2. **Multiple Bet Types**: Supports Pass Line, Place, Hardway, and Field bets, each with distinct payout structures.

 3. **Bankroll Management**: Tracks player balance, allows bankroll input, and supports customizable walk-away limits.